Ahmed-Magdy-S/Ahmed-DB-SQL/README.md

 - Structurally, it contains the same basic components as a commercial database management system, with similar APIs.
 - Extensive API documentation provided as a JavaDoc with some examples.
 Public API docs will be available after the first release.
 - Some diagrams added in Resource folder to visualize workflow for some db components.
-- Current Data types available: Integer, String, BLOB (raw data, i.e: bytes).
+- Current Data types available: Integer, Short, Long, Float, Double, Char, String, BLOB (raw data, i.e: bytes).

 ### Implementation Roadmap
 ****The project is still work in progress***